Church Bulletin

 The school will receive money for every receipt and barcode turned in.

-If you would like us to stop by in your field, please call or text Glenn or Jane Eilders and we’ll arrange a time to be sure to stop by during harvest.
+1. Don’t forget the Bean Drive Fundraiser at school.
 If you do not raise beans but would like to make a donation towards the gym floor, a cash or check written to ‘ILS PTL’ can be put in an envelope marked Gym Floor that can be placed in Dan Erdman’s church mailbox.
+If you have any questions, please contact Glenn and Jane Eilders at 507-276-2918.

 Scrip is simply a word that means “substitute money”; in other words, Scrip cards are gift cards from national and local retailers.
 They are the same gift cards that you buy at the store.
 Many popular retailers participate in our Scrip program, including Kwik Trip, BP Gas, Subway, Wal-Mart, Target, Cub Foods, Hy Vee Foods, and many, many others (over 600!).